What do your colours say about your brand? Your colours are a crucial element to consider when creating your businesses branding.

 A common question surrounding colour is, why do the colours look different when printed and on screen?

-CMYK (Cyan, Magenta, Yellow, Black) digitally assigns a value for each C, M, Y and K to produce the desired color.
+- CMYK (Cyan, Magenta, Yellow, Black) digitally assigns a value for each C, M, Y and K to produce the desired colour.
 The printing process then mixes those exact values to produce the colour in print.
-This is why it’s called four color — the printers literally mix the exact values of C, M, Y and K to print.
+This is why it’s called four colour — the printers literally mix the exact values of C, M, Y and K to print.

 With both RGB and CMYK values it is important to remember they may look different in production depending on printers, which is why it is so important to have a pantone colour reference.